Solarchainlabs/solarchain-exchange/README.md

 ## Protocol overview

-Rarible protocol is a combination of smart-contracts for exchanging tokens, tokens themselves, APIs for order creation, discovery, standards used in smart contracts.
+Solarlabs exchange protocol is a combination of smart-contracts for exchanging tokens, tokens themselves, APIs for order creation, discovery, standards used in smart contracts.

 The Protocol is primarily targeted to NFTs, but it's not limited to NFTs only.
 Any asset on EVM blockchain can be traded on Rarible.